dmbarbour/wikilon/docs/Runtime.md

 The runtime API will be oriented around an agent's view of the system.

 An agent will view and update a dictionary through the window of RESTful, hierarchical, long-running *transactions*.
-Transactions may have names, URLs, and serializable representation.
-Transactions generally track reads to support detection of read-write conflicts.
-Transactions may a few support structured updates that are merge-friendly, such as renaming a word or command pattern.
-Named dictionaries are effectively just 'rooted' transactions.
+Transactions will have plain-text names (if you ask for one) and serializable representation.

+Transactions wrap a dictionary to add useful features:

+* track reads and detect read-write conflict
+* support merge-friendly structured edits (rename, command pattern)
+* support naming conventions and dictionary objects
+* discretionary cooperation - locks, behavioral programming

+Dictionaries remain anonymous and immutable, named by secure hash.
+We'll use a transaction to name a mutable dictionary.

+Some operations we might want to perform:

+* read or update a word's definition
+* input a program, binary, or dictionary
+* evaluate a program, compile a program
+* rename a word or dictionary object
+* create new anon word with prefix
+* command pattern updates

+A 'compiled' program means whatever we have after evaluation, staging, static linking, and rewrite optimizations.
+It's still Awelon code at that point.
+It might be useful to go further, e.g. to view generated LLVM JIT code.

+For an evaluated program, it might be useful to extract some outputs.

+We might understand the former as a simple means of inputting a program.

 Views on a dictionary will generally involve reading a word's definition or evaluating some code.
 Evaluation of anonymous computations can generally be represented in terms of evaluating the definition of a corresponding `$secureHash` word.
 Word-level tracking is convenient for RESTful reference, caching, sharing, and further composition.
 Computations may need related attributes to control resources (space, effort), support active debugging and background parallelism, partial evaluation hiding some words, callbacks upon invalidation, etc..